 You can use the UV Transform parameters to modify the alignment and scale of the items according to the UV coordinates.
 These options are available only in the UV Surface mode.

-Lets you to modify the direction of the items relative to the surface's normal: -100 (Down), 0 (aligned with the Normal), 100 (Up).
+Lets you modify the direction of the items relative to the surface's normal: -100 (Down), 0 (aligned with the Normal), 100 (Up).

 When using sloped terrains on XY mode, this may do that not all trees be equally spaced.
 This effect is more noticiable in high density distributions (as grass fields).
-To fix it, you can use this option to scale the items's width proportionally to the surface's slope.
+To fix it, you can use this option to scale the item's width proportionally to the surface's slope.

 When "Scale to fit" is enabled, the Direction value is fixed to 0 (Normal aligned).
 This feature is not used on UV mode.